oracle-livelabs/database/oci-adb-iam/lab1_setup-environment-and-cloud-shell/lab1_setup-environment-and-cloud-shell.md

 - Create Groups and Policies to be used later
 - Add your OCI user to greated groups

-### Prerequisites
-This lab assumes you have:
-- A Free Tier, Paid or LiveLabs Oracle Cloud account
-- You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
-    - Lab: Initialize Environment

 ## Task 1: Provision the Autonomous Database
 >**Note:** It is advised that you do not perform this lab in a production tenancy due to policies created in this lab that give all users access to all ADBs in the tenancy.